 Luxury (US$200 and up)

-- W Seattle – Here’s another beautiful hotel in Seattle Center!
-Stay here if you want to have a beautiful view of Puget Sound and enjoy some great facilities and amenities.
-Plus, you’ll be able to enjoy free private parking, an on-site restaurant and a good fitness center!
+- Embassy Suites – This is one of the top luxury hotels to stay in if you want to explore Seattle!
+Stay here if you want to enjoy some great facilities and amenities.
+Plus, you’ll be able to enjoy free private parking, an on-site restaurant, and a good fitness center!

-Middle-priced (US$110 – US$200)
+Middle-priced (US$140 – US$200)

-- Best Western Plus Pioneer Square Downtown – Are you looking for a nice place to stay South of Downtown that will offer an excellent value for the money you’ll pay?
+- Best Western Plus Pioneer Square Downtown – Are you looking for a nice place to stay in one of the best Pioneer Square hotels that will offer excellent value for the money you’ll pay?
 You just found it!
-Free Wi-Fi, room service, and a very good breakfast – these are just some of the advantages of staying here!
+Free Wi-Fi, room service, and a very good breakfast – are just some of the advantages of staying here!

-Budget (up to US$110)
+Budget (up to US$140)

 If you feel like this is the right area for you, here are the best accommodation options that you can choose from:

-Middle-priced (US$120 – US$200)
+Middle-priced (US$180 – US$300)

-Budget (up to US$120)
+Budget (up to US$180)

 Capitol Hill is a great choice for any type of traveler out there!
 The area is very calm and laid-back during the day and it comes alive at night; which means you literally cannot get bored here.

 I surely recommend this friendly neighborhood to young people looking for a cool atmosphere, you won’t regret it!
-There are also some awesome attractions here such as the Seattle Asian Art Museum, Volunteer Park, the Seattle Japanese Garden, Madison Park and the Jimi Hendrix Statue as well.
+There are also some awesome attractions here, such as the Seattle Asian Art Museum, Volunteer Park, the Seattle Japanese Garden, Madison Park, and the Jimi Hendrix Statue as well.

 Convinced?
 Here are the best hotels in Capitol Hill for all budgets:

-Middle-priced (US$130 – US$220)
+Middle-priced (US$170 – US$270)